SatyaSaiChallagulla/GeekTrust/README.md

 In this assignment built **Admin UI** for admins to see and delete users.
 The users will be provided via an API.
-Your job is to build out a working UI.
 See image below for reference.

 ### Refer to images below: